In the beginning, the movies were of two minds —D.W. Griffith’s and Mack Sennett’s.

 In 1920 Griffith helped found United Artists with co-partners Charlie Chaplin, Mary Pickford and Douglas Fairbanks.
 His 1921 drama Way Down East was more aesthetically notable than financially rewarding, and his final critically hailed production in Hollywood came in 1930, when actor Walter Huston took on the role of Griffith’s lifelong hero, Abraham Lincoln.

-Griffith’s work would inspire future classicists like Josef von Sternberg, Carl Theodor Dreyer, Ingmar Bergman and a slate of auteurs inside and out of any studio system.
-Sennett furthered the banner of pure entertainment on the battlefield, informing a dynasty of romantics who tilted their stories toward character involvement and sentiment in everything from musicals to gangster flicks and on through Hollywood’s golden age to our own era
+Griffith’s films would go on to inform and inspire the future work of classicists like Josef von Sternberg, Carl Theodor Dreyer, Ingmar Bergman and generations of auteurs inside and out of a studio system.
+Sennett carried forth the banner of pure entertainment, founding a dynasty of romantics whose celluloid stories centered on intense character involvement and sentiment in everything from musicals to gangster flicks and on through Hollywood’s golden age to our own era

 © 2018 by John W. Harding